Lumi vs accessiBe

 Which One Should You Choose?

-If your main goal is legal compliance, it’s worth knowing that the FTC announced an order requiring accessiBe to pay $1 million over allegations of deceptive claims about making websites WCAG-compliant.
+Accessibility products should be evaluated carefully.
+The FTC announced an order requiring accessiBe to pay $1 million over allegations of deceptive claims about making websites WCAG-compliant.
 (Source: FTC)

 FAQs (Speed + Architecture)